sadafnazir-lab/eb3_webwarlords_staining/README.md

 **About the Experiment:**

-The experiment is designed to determine the stain the microbes to analyze their structure, identify/characterize their species/genus and predict their toxicity in contaminated foods.
+The experiment is designed to the stain the microbes so as to analyze their structure, identify/characterize their species/genus and predict their toxicity in contaminated foods.

 **Target Audience:**